OpenSourceBrain/SBMLShowcase/README.md

 SBMLShowcase
 ============

-OSB showcase of interactions between SBML and NeuroML
+OSB showcase of interactions between SBML and NeuroML.

+For more information see http://www.opensourcebrain.org/projects/sbmlshowcase